jaystack/repatch/README.md

 The simplest way to keep immutable action controlled dataflow is dispatching pure functions (as reducers) to the store.

+So we have only actions which returns reducers.

 ```javascript
 const resolveFetchingUsers = users => state => ({
   ...state,